sm55555/linux_user/README.md

 #### you have to access root account

-sudo su -> vi /etc/sudoers.d/90-cloud-init-users
+sudo su -> cd /etc/sudoers.d

+vi 90-cloud-init-users